 Sometimes, a project calls for a specialty tool and long needle nose pliers are one of them.
 The jaws are narrow and very long when compared with standard pliers.
 They are used in electronics and jewelry making for delicate placement or manipulation and difficult to reach areas.

 Round Nose Pliers and Round Nose Pliers with Side Cutter

 These types of pliers have rounded tips, cone-shaped with a flat top.
 Round nose pliers are perfect for bending and coiling wires.
 The tips are shorter for better control when making the loops.
 They are typically used in jewelry making and electrical wiring where making a wire loop is necessary.

 As an added option, the round nose pliers are also available with a side cutter.
-They are a two-in-one tool for looping wire and then cutting it to quickly move onto the step in the project.
-They’re great for projects with repetitive steps where not switching between tools helps for the work to move along faster.
+They are a two-in-one tool for looping wire and then cutting it to quickly move on to the next step in the project.
+They’re great for projects with repetitive steps where not switching between tools helps the work to move along faster.

 Wire Cutter Pliers

 Sometimes called diagonal pliers, carbon steel wire cutting pliers are made for precise cuts of metal wires or plastic and leather cords.
 The jaws are shaped more like short scissors; however, the blades do not intersect but meet at the straight edge allowing for that precise snip of rigid materials.